onap/vnfrqts-guidelines/docs/vnf_guidelines.rst

 these guidelines are expected to remain broadly applicable across a number of service providers interested in acquiring VNFs.

-We invite feedback on these VNF/PNF Guidelines in the context of the ONAP Project.
+We invite feedback on these VNF or PNF Guidelines in the context of the ONAP Project.
 We anticipate an ongoing project within the ONAP community to maintain similar guidance for VNF developers to ONAP.Comments on these guidelines should be discussed there.